Show Some Ceiling Love

 Shiplap – While primed shiplap is routinely used for walls, it also looks great on ceilings.

 Beadboard – Pine beadboard (usually tongue and groove) gives a rustic appearance to cabin, beach or farmhouse styles.
-It can be left natural or be painted or stained.
+Leave it natural or choose a paint or stain.

 Paint – If white is boring to you, add color.
 Pastel shades will keep the appearance of higher ceilings.
 Bold colors will make a dramatic statement.
-And also consider the ceiling doesn’t have to be painted all one color.
-Think about creating patterns, such as a striped ceiling, or one incorporating geometric designs.
+And the ceiling doesn’t have to be painted all one color.
+For example, create patterns, such as a striped ceiling, or one incorporating geometric designs.

 Stencil – If you don’t want to add color to an entire ceiling, a stenciled design might be what you’d prefer.
 Add a stencil pattern on a ceiling near to where it meets the wall, or around a central lighting fixture if your room has one that you’d like to highlight.